SenuriPeiris/Phishing-Link-Detector/README.md

 - Detects suspicious URLs with common phishing patterns.
 - Keeps a history of scanned links.
 - Provides **protection tips** and ways to avoid phishing.
 - Beautiful, user-friendly Tkinter interface.

 ---

-## 📸 Screenshot
-*(Add a screenshot of your tool here!)*

----